 A long string of successes in the technology sector characterizes Ann Dunkin’s (BSIE 86, MSIE 88) career.
 Much of that she attributes to being in the right place at the right time.
 This profile covers many of Dunkin's successes in the tech sector and in working for government organizations.

-On May 15, 2017, an international group will gather at Georgia Tech’s Global Learning Center for a week to participate in the certificate program in Health & Humanitarian Supply Chain Management offered by Georgia Tech’s Center for Health & Humanitarian Systems.
+31 practitioners in global health and humanitarian response, from 17 countries across the globe, gathered at Georgia Tech’s Global Learning Center for a week in May to participate in the certificate program in Health & Humanitarian Supply Chain Management offered by Georgia Tech’s Center for Health & Humanitarian Systems.

 Thirty-one Senior Design teams from Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) completed real-world Capstone projects for the spring 2017 semester.
 The 31 teams presented their projects at the spring 2017 Capstone Expo on April 18, 2017.
 Out of this group, four teams — CDC Contact Tracing, CDC Smoke, Emory Discharge, and MBUSA Drone – were chosen as finalists to compete in the ISyE Best of Senior Design on May 3.
 Team MBUSA Drone was selected as the first-place winner.